w-yeehong/objdetection-api/README.md

 # objdetection-api

 `objdetection-api` is a REST API built upon the FastAPI framework to provide object detection service based on [a pre-trained model](https://tfhub.dev/google/faster_rcnn/openimages_v4/inception_resnet_v2/1).
-By default, it detects animals in an image and frame them in a bounding box.
+By default, it detects animals in an image and frames them in a bounding box.
 An example is shown below:

 <img src="images/sample-1.jpg" width="250px" />